You see your classmates carefully color coding their biology flashcards and you wonder: Are flashcards effective? Like actually, though?

 Active recall has been shown to create stronger neuron connections for that memory trace.
 And because flashcards can so easily facilitate repetition, they are the best way to create multiple memory-enhancing recall events.
 Some research has found that this kind of active recall retrieval practice leads to 150% better retention than passive studying.

-The take-away: flashcards are effective because they make you pull information out of your memory (instead of just reading it), and this helps you do better tests.
+The take-away: flashcards are effective because they make you pull information out of your memory (instead of just reading or recognizing it), and this helps you build memories quicker and perform much better on tests.

-Research consistently finds that applying metacognitive strategies tends to ingrain memories deeper into your knowledge and leas to better learning outcomes.
-It allows students to focus on their weakness, plan their study better, and more accurately judge how well they know the material.
+Research consistently finds that applying metacognitive strategies ingrains memories deeper into your knowledge, leading to better learning outcomes.
+It also allows students to focus on their weaknesses, plan their studies better, and more accurately judge how well they know the material.

 3. Flashcards allow for confidence-based repetition